student-ankitpandit/backend-ws-assignment/README.md

 - an Express + WebSocket backend service
 - an external black-box test suite used to validate behavior

+## Prerequisites

+- Node.js 18+
+- Your server must be running on `http://localhost:3000` (or configure via environment variables)
+- MongoDB must be connected to your server

 ## Workspace Structure

 - `http/` - backend API and WebSocket server